jl178/airlift/README.md

 Below are the installation instructions for each of these tools on MacOS and Linux distributions.

+It is also recommended to allocate at least 4GB of RAM for Docker to run this service.

 ### Install Homebrew

 Homebrew is a package manager that we will use to install the necessary software.
 If you don't have Homebrew installed, you can install it by following these instructions: